 - 1. Uni-directional flow is represented by a single output from a meter. - 2.
-Bi-directional flow is represented using two outputs from the meter, and therefore require two signals within the input to the logger.
+Bi-directional flow can be represented (in several ways) by using two outputs from the meter, and therefore requires two signals within the input to the logger.

-This is handled by allowing the installer to select from several available driver options when setting up the channel.
+This is handled by allowing the installer to select from several available options when setting up the channel.
+The logger then uses the most relevant driver with the chosen settings